 Crescent Point is subject to extensive and complex regulations and laws enforced by various regulatory agencies.
-These regulatory agencies include, in Canada, the AER, AEP, the British Columbia Oil and Gas Commission, British Columbia Ministry of Environment and Climate Change Strategy, the SMER, the Manitoba Ministry of Conservation and Climate, Environment and Climate Change Canada, Health Canada, Transport Canada and the Department of Fisheries and Oceans, the CER, and, in the U.S., the EPA, the U.S. Bureau of Indian Affairs and the U.S. Bureau of Land Management (the "BLM"), Energy and Minerals.
+These regulatory agencies include, in Canada, the AER, the Alberta EPA, the British Columbia Energy Regulator, the British Columbia Ministry of Environment and Climate Change Strategy, the SMER, the Manitoba Ministry of Climate, Environment and Parks, Environment and Climate Change Canada, Health Canada, Transport Canada and the Department of Fisheries and Oceans, CER, and, in the U.S., the EPA, the BLM, U.S. Bureau of Indian Affairs and the NDIC.
+Additionally, the development or implementation of changes to land use activities, such as regional or subregional planning, may effect how we are able to use certain lands for oil and gas development.
 Crescent Point is also subject to regulation by other federal, provincial, state and local agencies.
 Regulations affect almost every aspect of Crescent Point's business and limit its ability to make and implement independent management decisions, including about business combinations, disposing of operating assets and engaging in transactions between Crescent Point and its affiliates.